zooniverse/panoptes-javascript-client/README.md

 Tests (via [tap](https://github.com/tapjs/node-tap)) exist for the `auth` module, and can be run with `npm run test`.

+## Publishing

+1. Add the new version to the changelog.
+2. `npm version major|minor|patch`.
+3. `git push && git push --tags`.
+4. Publish a new tagged release on GitHub.
+5. `npm publish`.

 ### License

 Copyright 2015 Zooniverse